-Figuring out how to organize school supplies is essential for at-home learners or families with kids going to school in person.
-Before you start, declutter and toss old, broken items so that you’re organizing usable items.
+Figuring out how to organize school supplies is essential for both at-home learners or families with kids going to school in person.
+Before you start, declutter and toss old, broken items so that you’re organizing usable supplies.

-Follow these tips to make everyone’s life a little easier when it comes to school, homeschool, homework, and keeping those supplies in check.
+Follow these tips to make everyone’s life a little easier when it comes to school, homeschool, homework, and keeping everything you need in check.
 Here’s how to organize school supplies the cheap and easy way.

 1. Transform a dish rack into a file and school supplies organizer.

 Forget file holders.
 Instead, learn how to organize school supplies with a dish rack.
-You can get one of these babies for cheap at Dollar Tree.
-Just set it up on your work surface and fill the cutlery container with your favorite pens, pencils, and markers.
+Just set it up on your work surface and fill the cutlery container with pens, pencils, and markers.
 Choose a few colorful file folders to add to the rack, and you’re ready for the deluge of school papers that’s about to come your way.

 If you love saving money (because we all do), check out how you can save on these supplies: